 Teddy’s latest EP Unlearning dropped at the end of May 2021 and has 7 songs on it.
 These songs are not just humorous songs.
 Some of these are very meaningful and absolutely all of them are belted out perfectly.

-Most recently, Teddy Swims has announced that the band will be hitting the road in August to support the Zac Brown Band.
+As of this article, Teddy Swims has announced that the band will be hitting the road in August to support the Zac Brown Band.
 If you want more information on touring, check out the links below.

 Find Out More: